 - For remaining dust particles, carefully use a soft lens brush in gentle strokes.

-- After removing dust, slightly dampen a microfiber cloth with lens cleaner (never spray directly onto the lens).
+- After removing dust, slightly dampen a microfiber cloth with professional lens cleaner (never spray directly onto the lens).

 - Wipe the lens surface using a circular motion, starting from the center and working outward.
 This technique applies pressure uniformly and minimizes scratching risk.

-Let the lens air dry completely.
+- Let the lens air dry completely.
 Check the lens again to make sure you've removed all smudges and dust.
 Any streaks can be wiped away with a clean, dry part of your microfiber cloth.

 Put the lens cap back on if your projector has one—this keeps dust away.
 Regular cleaning with these steps will keep your projector's image quality sharp and extend its life.